unrelentingfox/google-machine-learning-notes/README.md

 ##### Account for upstream instability
 Definitions of features should not change over time.
 * For example, using cityName instead of cityId because CityName is much less likely to change than the Name.

+### Cleaning Data
+**Scaling** - When we convert floating point feature values from their natural range into a standard range.
+(Ex: 1 to 1000 -> 0 to 1, or -1 to +1)
+* This helps with gradient descent convergence
+* Helps avoid the "NaN trap" when a value in the model exceeds the floating-point precision limit during training from being multiplied too many times.
+* Helps the model learn apprpriate weights for each feature.
+Without feature scaling, the model will pay too much attention to the features having larger ranges.
+   * Nothing terrible will happen if Feature A is scaled from -1 to +1 while Feature B is scaled from -3 to +3.
+However, your model will react poorly if Feature B is scaled from 5000 to 100000.
+##### Handling Outliers in Data
+**Logarithmic Scaling** - When you take the log of each value.

+**Capping Feature Values** - set a maximum or minimum value for feature values to stop outliers from having excessive influence.

+**Binning** - When you split a feature with a large range of values that don't exactly have a linear relationship with your label.
+Take Lattitude for example, each different lattitude has an effect on housing price, however latitude of 34 is not proportionately lower or higher than latitude 36.
+We split these lattitudes into 'zones' in boolean vector similar to hot-encoding so the model can learn completely different weights for each zone.
+##### Scrubbing
+Until now, we've assumed that all the data used for training and testing was trustworthy.
+In real-life, many examples in data sets are unreliable due to one or more of the following:
+* Omitted values.
+For instance, a person forgot to enter a value for a house's age.
+* Duplicate examples.
+For example, a server mistakenly uploaded the same logs twice.
+* Bad labels.
+For instance, a person mislabeled a picture of an oak tree as a maple.
+* Bad feature values.
+For example, someone typed in an extra digit, or a thermometer was left out in the sun.

+In addition, getting statistics like the following can help:
+* Maximum and minimum
+* Mean and median
+* Standard deviation
+* Consider generating lists of the most common values for discrete features.
+For example, do the number of examples with country:uk match the number you expect.
+Should language:jp really be the most common language in your data set

+Follow these rules:
+* Keep in mind what you think your data should look like.
+* Verify that the data meets these expectations (or that you can explain why it doesn't).
+* Double-check that the training data agrees with other sources (for example, dashboards).